oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 > protocol-specific details, e.g. rules that explain how to map
 > managed objects onto lower-level protocol constructs."

 and states DMs are "intended for implementors and include protocol-specific constructs".

+A small example may help clarify the concept of information.
+The information content of an instance can be no greater than the smallest data instance for which lossless round-trip conversion is possible.
+For example, an IPv4 address presented in dotted quad format is 17 bytes of JSON string data ("192.168.101.213"), but can be converted to 4 byte RFC 791 format and back without loss.
+The information content of an IPv4 address can therefore be no greater than 4 bytes (32 bits), and an information model would define the IPv4 address type as a byte sequence of length 4.

 # 2.2 Benefits of Information Models